 The United Kingdom, for example, operates a state-funded healthcare system.
 There, general practitioners see up to 60 patients a day.
 This is twice the number deemed safe.
 The demand for the system means busy hours for physicians of every type.
-Many worry that if such a system were integrated in the U.S., our medical professionals will be similarly overburdened.
+Many worries that if such a system were integrated in the U.S., our medical professionals would be similarly overburdened.

 These fears are valid.
 U.S. healthcare professionals already work weeks well over full-time hours.
 On average, U.S. physicians work 51 hours per week.
 This can be draining on mental health, leading to burnout and loss of performance quality.

 Additionally, the limitations that increased demand would place on labor and resources are likely to increase wait times for everyone.
 In the UK and Canada, wait times for care range higher than in the United States, especially for specialist services.

 All these factors culminate in a fear that the medical field will continuously lose its employees over time.
 High burnout rates cause physicians to quit.
 In turn, fewer would be left to take their place due to a lack of desirability for a high-stress job.
 Because of this, opponents of Medicare for All are arguing Medicare and Medicaid can do enough without expanding to a fully single-payer system.

 Currently, Medicare covers Americans 65 and up.
 Medicaid is directed to a lower income bracket that is often priced out of affordable care.
 These programs have helped provide care to millions of Americans, but some legislators maintain that public funding should be more widespread.